rossanasilva/Desenvolvimento-Web/README.md

 - `html`: the folder to maintain html files
 - `javascript`: the folder to maintain js files
 - `php`: the folder to maintain php files
-- `projects`: the folder to maintain projects
+- `Projects`: the folder to maintain projects
 ----------------------------------------------------------------------------

 ## Everything about Web Development